 Sites can be designated for their biological and geological importance at an international, national or local level.
-Designated biological and geological sites in Gedling Borough are summarised below and are shown on the emerging Local Planning Document Policies Maps (North East Map, North West Map, South East Map, South West Map).
+Designated biological and geological sites in Gedling Borough are summarised below and are shown on the adopted Local Planning Document Interactive Policies Map.

 There is currently no designated site of international importance in Gedling Borough.